 When deciding which products to sell as part of a subscription, think about which items have sold successfully in the past and which items customers need to be regularly replenished.
 Could they be incorporated into a subscription program and sold on a recurring basis?
 If you think this successful product may perform well in a subscription model, start out with that item then add more products later.
 It’s better to start small and scale.

 Your internal plan should also detail the type of subscription you want to offer, such as 30-, 60- or 90-day subscriptions, seasonal subscriptions or something more unique.
 To ensure total transparency, make sure to disclose all details of the subscription including which products are available in the program, how much it will cost and how often the customer will be billed.
+More than 80% of consumers value clear information about charges, according to our September 2022 Subscription Commerce Conversion Index.

 Some subscription services offer customers the choice of how often they want products shipped to them, while others don’t allow for the same flexibility.
 Either way, make certain that all members of your business know exactly what you’re selling so your team can deliver on the offer and keep customers happy.